coatyio/coaty-js/CONTRIBUTING.md

 1. `npm run cut-release` - prepare a new release, including automatic versioning, conventional changelog and tagging.
-2. `npm run push-release` - push the prepared release to the remote git repo and publish it on an npm registry.
+2. `npm run push-release` - push the prepared release to the remote git repo
+3. `npm run publish-release` - publish the package on npm registry.

 ### Prepare a release